IBM-Cloud/terraform-provider-ibm/website/docs/r/cos_bucket_lifecycle_configuration.markdown

 ---

 # ibm_cos_bucket_lifecycle_configuration
-Provides the recommended way of managing the lifecycle configuration for a bucket/.
-This provides an independent resource to manage the lifecycle configuration for a bucket.A lifecycle configuration consists of an lifecycle rule , each rule has a unique id , status and an action.
-Action can be of 2 types - [transition](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-archive) and [expiration](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-expiry).It also consists of noncurrent version expiration and abort incomplete multipart upload.A lifecycle configuration can have multiple expiration rules but only one transition rule.
+Provides the recommended way of managing the lifecycle configuration for a bucket.
+This provides an independent resource to manage the lifecycle configuration for a bucket.
+A lifecycle configuration includes one or more lifecycle rules.
+Each rule has an unique id,filter, status and an action.
+There are 4 kinds of actions:  [transition](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-archive), [expiration](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-expiry), noncurrent version expiration and abort incomplete multipart upload.
+A lifecycle configuration can have multiple expiration rules but only one transition rule.
+A given bucket can only have one ibm_cos_bucket_lifecycle_configuration resource.

-## Example usage
+# Example usage

-# Adding lifecycle configuration with expiration.
+## Adding lifecycle configuration with expiration.

 Adding lifecycle configuration with expiration and prefix filter.